fouge/nrf_utils/README.md

 	* `Version`, using one number, for Bootloader version.
 	* `Version`, using one number, for Hardware version.

-I've setup a script to write that version into `version.ini`, and two `version.h` files for both your Application and Bootloader projects.
+I've set up a script to write that version into `version.ini`, and two `version.h` files for both your Application and Bootloader projects.

 ```